• Store

 • Bottle sizes

 Champagne is offered in various bottle sizes.
-The size plays an essential role in the ageing and maturing process of the...
+The size plays an important role in the ageing and maturing process of the...

 • Homo Bulla

-We're just a bubble that rises and bursts!
-It is the time of the baroque, the time of the vanitas pictures with skulls...
+We are just a bubble that rises and bursts!
+It is the time of the Baroque, the time of vanitas paintings with skulls...

 Production & Methods

-After pressing, the grape must is usually fermented in large steel tanks or oak barrels, where the resulting CO2...
+After pressing, the grape must is usually fermented in large steel tanks or oak barrels, whereby the resulting CO2...

 Production & Methods